andrezeitz/z-padel-milestone-5/README.md

   * I can add a product so that I can update with new items
   * I can edit a product so that I can change product price, descriptions and other criteria
   * I can delete a product so that I can remove it from the store and it will no longer be able to purchase
-  * I can get an order confirmation when someone is making a purchase
+  * I can see all bookings made on the site

 * I planned the project [here](https://github.com/andrezeitz/z-padel/projects/1)